 This is facilitated by the loss of the conjunctive tissue’s elasticity at old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.

 There are various types of hernias:

 - upside-down stomach

-Depending on the type of hernia, the functioning of the lower esophageal sphincter may be disrupted, and this may result in heartburn with all after-effects.
-The paraesophageal hernias often cause a feeling of pressure in the heart area, or shortness of breath, and have a high rate of complication – esophageal / gastral incarceration, twisted stomach, or similar.
+Depending on the type of hernia, the function of the lower esophageal sphincter may be disrupted, and this may result in heartburn with all its after-effects.
+Para-esophageal hernias often cause a feeling of pressure in the heart area, or shortness of breath, and have a high rate of complications – esophageal / gastric incarceration, a twisted stomach, or similar.
 Paraesophageal hernias must be treated surgically due to the high rate of complication.

-With congestion of the portal vein, e.g. resulting from cirrhosis of the liver, the blood must be deviated through a circumventing route (portocaval anastomoses).
-One of these anastomoses deviates through the esophageal veins:
+With congestion of the portal vein, e.g. resulting from cirrhosis of the liver, the blood must be re-routed through a circumventing route (portocaval anastomoses).
+One of these anastomoses occurs through the esophageal veins:

 Vena portae hepatis

 This may result in expansion of the vv. oesophagea – the esophageal varices.
 Rupture of the varices is associated with haematemesis and is an absolute emergency!